NTCA discusses barriers to SHAKEN faced by rural carriers

 Authentication alternatives on TDM networks

-While the NTCA did not specifically mention it, we note that an obvious authentication alternative for call authentication on TDM networks is out-of-band STIR.
+While the NTCA did not specifically mention it, we note that an obvious authentication alternative for call authentication on TDM networks is out-of-band SHAKEN.
 With this method, the SHAKEN identity token is sent separately, across the internet.
 The call doesn’t have to carry the token in-band, so it can transit any type of telecom network.

 TransNexus supports both in-band and out-of-band methods in our STIR/SHAKEN solutions.
 Contact us today to learn how we can help voice service providers with your STIR/SHAKEN deployment.